yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

    <div>

-In the case the other side is showed, Pick-it detects nothing, as the cup lateral sides hide a large part of the circular base.
+In the case the other side is showed, Pickit detects nothing, as the cup lateral sides hide a large part of the circular base.

 .. raw:: html